 For a paper of particular merit concerned with the manufacture and use of iron and steel.

 The following Institute Awards are also made, but are not included in the selection procedure apart from requiring Council approval.

 For the best paper on the science and technology of niobium and its alloys.
 Sponsored by Companhia Brasileira de Metalurgia e Mineracao (CBMM) and is selected by the Charles Hatchett Award International Panel.

 Harvey Flower Titanium Prize

-Offered by the Titanium Information Group, established researchers and materials engineers in the field.
+Offered by the Titanium Information Group (part of the Institute's Light Metals Division), established researchers and materials engineers in the field.
 The winning entry will, in the opinion of the judges, contribute most constructively to:

 - an improved understanding of titanium metallurgy or alloy development